 It supports application in the flow of work.
 APQC’s 2026 survey found that embedding knowledge in the flow of work is the top KM user experience priority, ahead of personalization and anticipatory delivery.
 That matters because a knowledge layer is not just about storing knowledge correctly.
 It is about surfacing the right knowledge at the point of decision.

 This is why the knowledge layer is emerging as the real differentiator in enterprise AI.
-Not because it is fashionable, but because it addresses the actual failure mode.

-When you skip the knowledge layer, several things happen at once.
+Many organizations still treat the knowledge layer as optional or something to improve but when you skip the knowledge layer, several things happen at once.

 Your retrieval stack becomes brittle because it has no reliable signal for what is current, relevant, or authoritative.